anarticho/binject/README.md

     - hexadeciaml format.
     - padding.
     - output little-endian (LSB first).
+- 'if' as input file name to read from:
+    - shall contains ".bin" extension.

 Additionaly, [num] can be appended between [-flag] and [data] to repeat the output.
 It shall be a strictly positive integer.